-Kyrsten Chambers Jones, mezzo-soprano, lives in Rochester, New York and is pursuing her doctorate in Voice Performance and Literature at the Eastman School of Music, studying with Professor Katherine Ciesinski.
+Dr. Kyrsten Chambers Jones, mezzo-soprano, lives in Indianapolis, Indiana.
+She completed her doctorate in Voice Performance and Literature at the Eastman School of Music in December 2022, studying with Professor Katherine Ciesinski.

 In April 2019, after winning the Eastman Concerto Competition the previous year, Kyrsten performed Debussy’s Trois Chansons de Bilitis accompanied by orchestra in Kilbourn Hall.
 This performance took place a mere two days after her successful master’s degree recital.
 In recognition of her great academic work at Eastman, she was inducted into Phi Beta Kappa in May 2019 as she graduated with her master’s degree.